Lance LeGault: Career

 Early in his film career, LeGault worked as a stuntman and dancer.
 LeGault's first three feature films were Elvis Presley movies, Girls!
 Girls!
 Girls!
 (1962) in which he was Presley's stunt double, Kissin' Cousins (1964), and Viva Las Vegas (1964).
 He also appeared in Presley's 1968 NBC television special Elvis (also known as Elvis' 68 Comeback Special), where he sat at the side of the stage playing a tambourine.
 He appeared in Roustabout, another Presley film, as a carnival barker.
 He was an assistant choreographer for Presley's 1967 film Clambake.
 He also appeared (uncredited) as a dancer in the Bob Fosse-directed musical Sweet Charity.

 He released a self-titled pop record album in 1969 on the Bell Records subsidiary T-A label (Lance LeGault, TA-5002), on which he is credited as having written all the songs.
-Produced and arranged by Eddie Karam.
-Engineered by Lee Herschberg.
+The record was produced and arranged by Eddie Karam.
+Lee Herschberg was the recording engineer.

 In 1969, he appeared as Iago in the UK stage version of Jack Good's Catch My Soul: Rock Othello, and played Iago again in the 1974 Metromedia film version of Catch My Soul.

 He starred in television series and in television movies and was known mainly for portraying military personnel, especially officers.
 His best known television role was in the 1980s series The A-Team as Colonel Roderick Decker—a United States Army colonel who tried to catch the fugitive Vietnam veterans.
 He played the role of Colonel Decker from 1983 to 1986.
 He also had a recurring role in another 1980s hit television series, Magnum, P.I., as a United States Marine Corps colonel, Colonel "Buck" Greene.